aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

         Variables:
           REDIS_CLUSTER_MODE: "true"
 ```

 ##### VPC Access
 Your AWS Lambda Function must be able to reach the Redis endpoint before using it for idempotency persistent storage layer.
 In most cases you will need to [configure VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html) for your AWS Lambda Function.
 Using a public accessible Redis is not recommended.

 !!! tip "Amazon ElastiCache for Redis as persistent storage layer provider"
-    If you intend to use Amazon ElastiCache for Redis for idempotency persistent storage layer, you can also reference [This AWS Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-elasticache-tutorial.html).
+    If you intend to use Amazon ElastiCache for Redis for idempotency persistent storage layer, you can also consult [this AWS tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-elasticache-tutorial.html).

 ```yaml hl_lines="7-12" title="AWS Serverless Application Model (SAM) example"
 Resources: